emarsden/pgmacs/doc/src/quickstart.md

 To delete the row at point, press `<delete>` or `<backspace>` in a table buffer and confirm.
 Please note that this deletes in the PostgreSQL database, not only in the Emacs buffer.

-To copy/paste rows, press `k` to copy the row to the PGMacs kill buffer (this only copies, without deleting the row), then `y` to insert a new row with the same values.
+To copy/paste rows, press `k` to copy the row to the PGmacs kill buffer (this only copies, without deleting the row), then `y` to insert a new row with the same values.
 Any columns that have a default value specified (for example, primary key rows that pull a value from an integer sequence, or are specified as `SERIAL`, or timestap values that default to `now`) will be inserted with a new